mgechev/blog.mgechev.com/_posts/2016-05-21-angular2-router-implementing-missing-resolve-feature-deprecated-defer.md

 }
 ```

 The only new property we introduced here is an optional one called `defer`.
-It must be an object having the "shape" defined in the `Defer` interface.
+It must be an object having the "shape" defined by the `Defer` interface.
 On the other hand, the `Defer` interface defines a set of key-value pairs with strings as keys and objects of type `DeferredFactory` as values.
-We will be able to inject the value gotten from the resolved promise, returned by the `resolve` function, by using a token associated with the `DeferredFactory` instance.
+We will be able to inject the values gotten from the resolved promises, returned by the `resolve` functions, by using the tokens associated with the `DeferredFactory` instance.
 Notice that we also have a `deps` property inside of the `DeferredFactory`.
 This array contains a list of tokens that we want to be injected inside of the `resolve` function.

 Doesn't the `DeferredFactory` interface look similar to a factory provider definition?